Tobe Awaka

-Tobe Awaka (born January 30, 2004) is an American college basketball player for the Arizona Wildcats of the Big 12 Conference.
-He previously played for the Tennessee Volunteers.
+Tobe Awaka (born January 30, 2004) is an American basketball player for the Chicago Bulls of the National Basketball Association (NBA), on a two-way contract with the Windy City Bulls of the NBA G League.
+He played college basketball for the Tennessee Volunteers and Arizona Wildcats.

 Early life and high school

 During his senior year, Awaka averaged 19.2 points and 13.9 rebounds per game, where he was named the New York Gatorade Player of the Year.
 Coming out of high school, he was unranked where he committed to play college basketball for the Tennessee Volunteers over other schools such as Maryland, Pittsburgh, and St. John’s.

 College career

 Tennessee

 As a freshman in 2022-23, Awaka averaged 3.2 points and 3.8 rebounds per game.
 In the second round of the 2024 NCAA Division I men's basketball tournament, he notched ten points and five rebounds versus Texas.
 During the 2023-24 season, Awaka averaged 5.1 points and 4.6 rebounds coming off the bench.
 After the season, he entered his name into the NCAA transfer portal.